jsmith/jml/README.md

 Conduct an experimental study on the following machine learning ca.jacob.cs6735.assignment.utils.algorithms: (1) ID3; (2) Adaboost on ID3; (3) Random Forest; (4) Naïve Bayes; (5) Adaboost on naïve Bayes; (6) K-nearest neighbors (kNN).

 1. Implement the six ca.jacob.cs6735.assignment.utils.algorithms using Java.
-2. Evaluate your implementation on the datasets in dataSet.zip using 10 times 5-fold cross-validation, and report the average accuracy and standard deviation.
+2. Evaluate your implementation on the datasets in dataset.zip using 10 times 5-fold cross-validation, and report the average accuracy and standard deviation.
 3. Compare and discuss your algorithms (implementations) based on your experimental results.

 ### Data